offensive-packaging/documentation/plaso/index.md

                          additional input when needed, but terminate with an error instead.
    --artifact_definitions PATH, --artifact-definitions PATH
-                         Path to a directory containing artifact definitions, which are .yaml files.
-Artifact definitions can be used to describe and quickly collect data of interest, such as specific files or Windows Registry keys.
+                         Path to a directory or file containing artifact definitions, which are .yaml files.
+Artifact
+                         definitions can be used to describe and quickly collect data of interest, such as specific files or Windows Registry keys.
    --custom_artifact_definitions PATH, --custom-artifact-definitions PATH
-                         Path to a file containing custom artifact definitions, which are .yaml files.
-Artifact definitions can be used to describe and quickly collect data of interest, such as specific files or Windows Registry keys.
+                         Path to a directory or file containing custom artifact definitions, which are .yaml files.
+Artifact
+                         definitions can be used to describe and quickly collect data of interest, such as specific files or Windows Registry keys.
    --data PATH           Path to a directory containing the data files.
    --process_memory_limit SIZE, --process-memory-limit SIZE
                          Maximum amount of memory (data segment) a process is